josephquested/templit/README.md

 ## ------- SETUP -------
 ### *quick* setup using the templit generator
-If you're starting a new Templit project from scratch, consider using the **slush-templit** generator.
+If you're starting a new Templit project from scratch, consider using [the templit generator](https://www.npmjs.com/package/slush-templit).
 It scaffolds out the basic structure of an express/templit app for you.

 ## -----------------------